LEO-based Positioning: Foundations, Signal Design, and Receiver Enhancements for 6G NTN: Concluding Remarks and Future Work

 {\em NTN Positioning as an Additional Service.} As NR-NTN continues to evolve, there is an opportunity to provide positioning as an additional service offered by SNOs delivering cellular services over NTN.
 Unlike TNs, NTN systems are not currently mandated to provide location services.
 However, in the future, SNOs may need to build location services into their NTN offerings to meet regulatory requirements and manage location-based content delivery and subscriptions.
 Our work lays the initial design guidelines to that end.

-{\em Addressing UE Clock Drift Issues.} \chb{In this study, we did not account for UE clock drift.
-This drift restricts the length of the measurement window (as shown in Fig.~\ref{fig:signal_generation}c) and consequently limits the separation between PRS occasions from multiple satellites, over which the UE can acquire one set of TDOA measurements.} Future studies may investigate methods to mitigate the effects of UE clock drift, potentially extending the measurement window and enhancing positioning accuracy.
+{\em Addressing UE Clock Drift Issues. }In this study, we did not account for UE clock drift.
+This drift restricts the length of the measurement window (as shown in Fig.~\ref{fig:signal_generation}c) and consequently limits the separation between PRS occasions from multiple satellites, over which the UE can acquire one set of TDOA measurements.
+Future studies may investigate methods to mitigate the effects of UE clock drift, potentially extending the measurement window and enhancing positioning accuracy.

-{\em Handling Satellite Clock Drift and Synchronization.} Another critical consideration for future work is the impact of satellite clock drift.
-For this study, we assumed that DL frame boundaries are perfectly synchronized across satellites, which is not necessarily a requirement for communication services but is crucial for accurate positioning.
-Maintaining network-level synchronization could represent an additional overhead for SNOs.
-It remains uncertain how accurate LEO satellite clocks will remain over time, and if inaccuracies occur, clock offsets must be communicated to the UE.
+{\em Handling Satellite Clock Drift and Synchronization.} For this study, we assumed that DL frame boundaries are perfectly synchronized across satellites, which is not necessarily required for communication but is crucial for accurate positioning.
+Maintaining network-level synchronization may impose additional overhead for SNOs.
+Future work could investigate the long-term stability of LEO satellite clocks, the impact of clock drift, and the need to communicate clock offsets to UEs in case of inaccuracies.